wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 <p></p>

 **[A.2.p4.3]** A program consists of two tasks that run in sequence.
-The first runs in 10 sec and the second in 20 seconds, on one core of a 4-core computer.
+The first runs in 10s and the second in 20 seconds, on one core of a 4-core computer.
 A developer has an idea to expose data-parallelism in the second task and rewrite it so that it is replaced by 4 independent tasks each with 1/4-th the original task's work.
 What is the parallel efficiency on 4 cores?